ross-sec-audio/ross-sec-audio.github.io/_tabs/about.md

 ### The Purpose of this Site

-I've created this site so I've a single place to showcase the silly things I've written and developed.
+I've created this site as a single place to showcase the silly things I've written and developed.

 With regard to the content on this site, I don't claim to be an expert of any discipline covered.